 3. Help students estimate their admissions chances and identify reach, match, and safety schools.

 Let your students know that with College Chances, they can estimate their admission chances at any of the 2,000+ colleges listed on CollegeData.
 When your students enter their GPA, test scores, class rank, and other information, College Chances will estimate whether a college is a “reach,” a “maybe” or a “good bet.”

 Use College Chances with your students to reinforce the importance of applying to a broad range of schools.
 Help them estimate their admission chances at the schools they are interested in and find out what they can do to improve their odds.

 4. Help students evaluate their financial aid offers and understand financial aid concepts.

 When financial aid offers arrive, encourage your students to use Compare Awards which lets them compare financial aid offers side-by-side and understand how much money they are being offered in gift aid, loans and work-study.
 And because money isn’t always the only thing that matters when students are considering their financial aid offers, Compare Awards includes important factors like graduation rates and average student loan debt.

 Consider using Compare Awards with your students early in the admissions process to help them understand financial aid concepts, such as Net Cost and federal subsidized loans.

 5. Download CollegeData’s free articles, guides, and student stories.

-Visit our Counselor Portal to access free resources including 200+ articles, student stories from real students attending more than 40 different colleges and universities, and resources to help your students navigate college admissions during COVID-19.
+Visit our Counselor Resources page to access free resources including 200+ articles, student stories from real students attending more than 40 different colleges and universities, and resources to help your students navigate college admissions during COVID-19.

 Want more information on how CollegeData can help you help your students during the college admissions process?
 Contact us at firstname.lastname@example.org.
-Or visit our counselor resource page and download our free handouts.
+Or visit our Counselor Resources page and download our free handouts.